scality/Guidelines/CONTRIBUTING.md

 usages as possible.

 Integration tests are tests that involve testing any set of logic and functionalities together as one system, in order to get as close as possible to a real deployment situation.
-Those tests shall attempt to use the whole system in a multitude of different situations.
+Here, _integration_ refers to the integration between _units_ tested in unit tests.
+Those tests shall attempt to use the different sub-systems in a multitude of different situations.
 They shall also generate errors in a number of different components, in order to prove the reliability of the code even in a failing situation.
+As a rule of thumb, tests that involve more than unit-testing, but less than end-to-end are integration tests.

+Functional tests are end-to-end tests that simulate real interactions with the system just as an end-user would.
+These tests are independent of the underlying architecture and must be parameterized/configured in the same manner as the same as a production deployment.
+Some people mix these functional tests with integration tests, by not making use of all the components (using mocks or not asserting that the action had the expected, persisted side effects), relying on causality such as "interaction between A and B is tested and works" and "interaction between B and C is tested and works", thus "interaction between A and C is tested and works".
+These assertions are dangerous in a team who owns the whole pipeline from prototyping to delivery, and only valid for organizations with an external QA team maintaining a separate set of manual or automated black-box tests.
+To have confidence that the tests are accurately modeling production, no mocks should be used for replacing parts of the system under test, only external parts.
+Also, the expected _effects_ of the tested action on the system should be checked regardless of the code needed to do the actual checks (peace of mind has no price!).

 Performance tests are tests that involve long run times, that shall collect datapoints along the test, in order to generate statistics files (.csv or